JamesWoolfenden/pike/CONTRIBUTING.md

 ### Adding Resource Mappings

 New resource-type permission mappings live under `src/mapping/<provider>/resource/<service>/<type>.json` (or `data/` for data sources).
-Filename must exactly match the Terraform resource type — pike resolves mappings by filename, not by any registered list.
+Filename must exactly match the Terraform resource type — rampart resolves mappings by filename, not by any registered list.

 Every new mapping must also include a minimal example `.tf` fixture under